nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `addExercise ROUTINE_INDEX ex/EXERCISE_NAME`

 * Adds an exercise `EXERCISE_NAME` to the Routine in FitBook at the specified `ROUTINE_INDEX`.
-* The `ROUTINE_INDEX` refers to the index number shown in the displayed Routine list in the exercise panel.
+* The `ROUTINE_INDEX` refers to the index number shown in the displayed exercise routine list in the exercise panel.
 * The `ROUTINE_INDEX` **must be a positive integer** 1, 2, 3, …​
 * The index must not contain signs +1, +2, +3, …​
 * The index must not be larger than `Integer.MAX_VALUE` i.e. 2147483647

 Examples:
-* `listRoutines` followed by `addExercise 1 ex/push ups` adds the exercise `push ups` to the first Routine in the exercise list in FitBook.
+* `listRoutines` followed by `addExercise 1 ex/push ups` adds the exercise `push ups` to the first routine in the exercise routine list in FitBook.

 #### Deleting an Exercise : `deleteExercise`

 {% include information.html content="

-Deletes an exercise from a Routine in FitBook.
+Deletes the specified exercise from the specified routine in FitBook.

 " %}

 Format: `deleteExercise ROUTINE_INDEX EXERCISE_INDEX`

-* Deletes the exercise specified by the `EXERCISE_INDEX` of the Routine in FitBook specified by `ROUTINE_INDEX`.
+* Deletes the exercise specified by the `EXERCISE_INDEX` of the routine in FitBook specified by `ROUTINE_INDEX`.
-* The `ROUTINE_INDEX` refers to the index number shown in the displayed Routine list in the exercise panel.
+* The `ROUTINE_INDEX` refers to the index number shown in the displayed exercise routine list in the exercise panel.
-* The `EXERCISE_INDEX` refers to the index number shown in the displayed Routine exercise list in the exercise panel.
+* The `EXERCISE_INDEX` refers to the index number shown in the displayed exercise routine list in the exercise panel.
 * Both `ROUTINE_INDEX` and `EXERCISE_INDEX` **must be a positive integer and a valid integer according to the list displayed** 1, 2, 3, …​
 * Both `ROUTINE_INDEX` and `EXERCISE_INDEX` must not contain signs +1, +2, +3, …​
 * Both `ROUTINE_INDEX` and `EXERCISE_INDEX` must not be larger than `Integer.MAX_VALUE` i.e. 2147483647